GLOBAL MARKETS-Shares, bonds slide on U.S. economic data

 Cisco Systems said on Wednesday it will shed 4,000

 jobs, or 5 percent of its work force, to reduce costs.
-Its
+Shares

 An improved economic outlook for the euro zone prompted